Train to Retain

 To qualify for grant support individuals must meet one of the criteria set out below.

-- Any apprentice not in full time off-the-job training and employed since 7th July 2020.
+- Any apprentice not in full time off-the-job training and employed prior to 7th July 2020.
 This includes apprentices attending both day release and block release.

 - Any apprentice who is within 3 months of completing their full time off the job training at closing date of application (ie between July and September 2020).